In the heart of ancient York, Treasurer's House embraces 2,000 years of history

 Princess Victoria's Room

-The room is named after Edward VII's second daughter, who stayed here with her parents in 1900.
+The room is named after Edward VII's (then Prince of Wales) second daughter, who stayed here with her parents in 1900.
 There is a coat of arms at the head of the tester bed.

 The decor of this room originally mirrored the adjacent Queen's Room but the present paint scheme shows the room as it was in the 1920s.